Baritone guitars have had a huge impact on music for decades.

 You aren’t going to get that same richness of sound with a standard guitar.
 If you want to truly get the best sound, don’t skip out - get a baritone guitar.

 So those are just some of the best baritone guitars on the market.
-Hopefully our buyer’s guide and product selection will help you to make the best decision for you.
+Hopefully my buyer’s guide and product selection will help you to make the best decision for you.
 Rock on!